 Summer scholar studies impact of sport program for visually impaired

-During the summer of her sophomore year, Caroline Mueller '15 worked with Dr. Elizabeth Holbrook to study the efficacy of a school running program for visually impaired students at the Virginia School for the Deaf and Blind.
+During the summer of her sophomore year, Caroline Mueller '15 worked with Dr. Elizabeth Ackley to study the efficacy of a school running program for visually impaired students at the Virginia School for the Deaf and Blind.
 Mueller, a health and exercise major, and an athlete herself, believed that the poor health status of the country's sensory impaired population could be mitigated by a cross country running program.
-Following the study, Holbrook and Mueller developed a manuscript supporting their work.
+Following the study, Ackley and Mueller developed a manuscript supporting their work.